CoderDojoSaskatoon/twine-snippets/snippets/inventory.md

 ## Description

 Adds an "Inventory" button to your passages which loops through items in your "intentory" global object, and prints their name and description.

-To use this code in your story, copy the "Code" snippet to a new Passage titled "Inventory" and make sure to run this script by invoking the code with:
+To use this code in your story, copy the "Code" snippet to a new Passage titled "Inventory" and make sure to run this script by invoking the code within your passage using:

 ```
 <%= window.story.render("Inventory") %>
 ```

 ## Code

 ```
 <button id="inventory-button">Inventory</button>